For almost 20 years I have been compiling a One-Name Study of the surname Hudgell and the variation Hudgill and Hudgel.

 Ivy Hudgill 1926 - 2009

-Little did I know that the name is so unique that there is only our family with this name in the world.
+Little did I know that our name is so unique that in the

 Thanks to Sheila Hudgell Edridge nee (Hudgell) and